-On the top right you can find a user icon and a refresh button:
+You can find a user icon and a refresh button on the top right:

-- User icon: Showing the initials of your user name, this icon allows you to view and switch the workspace. - Refresh: This button updates the list of datasets in case you just logged new data from the client.
+- User icon: This icon shows the initials of your username and allows you to view the documentation, view your current Rubrix version, and log out. - Refresh: This button updates the list of datasets in case you just logged new data from the client.